schibsted/spid-tech-docs/resources/endpoints/anonymous-users-get.md

 :introduction

 Retrieve an anonymized list of users that was created or updated in the given period.
 Users that have been removed will be returned as an object with just the id and `deleted` set to `true`.

+Pagination parameters `since` and `until` default to `"yesterday"` and `"today"`, respectively.

 **NB!** Do not use `until=NOW` with pagination, as the paginated sequence will never end.